agile-ts/documentation/docs/packages/core/api/computed/Introduction.md

 Computed States are a powerful concept, that lets us build dynamic data depending on other data.
-To avoid unnecessary recomputations, the Computed Class automatically caches the computed value and recomputes it only when an actual dependency has changed.
+To avoid unnecessary recomputations, the Computed Class caches the computed value and recomputes it only when an actual dependency has changed.
 All you need to do to instantiate a Computed State, is to call `createComputed()` and specify a compute function